Faculty Guide to Individual Development Plans (IDPs)

 What are the UMMS institutional IDP expectations for students?

-As of Fall 2014, all PhD students in the third or later year are required to create an IDP annually.
+As of Fall 2014, all Basic Biomedical Sciences PhD students in the third or later year are required to create an IDP annually.

-- Student reflects on progress toward prior research and career goals, areas of needed growth, big-picture goals for the coming year, and resources needed to achieve those goals.
+- As the student prepares for their TRAC meeting, they reflect on progress toward prior research and career goals, areas of needed growth, big-picture goals in research and professional development for the coming year, and resources needed to achieve those goals.
 (Submitted to the GSBS’s confidential IDP Portal.)

 - Student seeks advice from mentors on goals within their IDP, and then revises their IDP.
 Mentors may include their thesis advisor, TRAC, and someone with in-depth knowledge about the career path(s) the student is targeting.

-- Student outlines a complete plan for the coming year, including specific goals and their timeframe for completion.
-(Submitted to the GSBS’s confidential IDP Portal.)
+- Student outlines an action plan for the coming year, including specific goals for their research and professional development, and their timeframe for completion of these goals.
+(Submitted to the GSBS’s confidential IDP Portal after their TRAC meeting.)

 Third year BBS PhD students (and MD/PhD students entering thesis research) will develop skills for career planning and draft their IDP as part of the required course BBS601, Professionalism and Research Conduct.
 Supplemental workshops and IDP clinics are available annually for later-stage students who want to continue developing their IDP in a faciltiated, peer-group setting.